 This book is geared towards kids, teenagers, and young adults and deals with many basic personal finance concepts, such as compound interest, investing, renting vs. owning a home, budgeting, etc. This is a helpful playbook of sorts that can follow someone throughout various life stages and would be a great book to help get a kid started learning about finance and money.

 Are you planning on buying any of these money books for kids or your preteens?
-Do you have any other great books about money for kids that you recommend?
+Do you recommend any other great books about money for kids?
 Let me know, and I will add them to the list!